 Officially titled The Virginia B. Fairbanks Art & Nature Park: 100 Acres, and part of the Newfields complex, this space was created in 2010 near the campus of the Indianapolis Museum of Art.
 It’s one of the coolest parks I’ve ever visited, and definitely one of the most fun attractions in the state of Indiana.

 The first exhibit many visitors see is Free Basket, a basketball hoop surrounded by red and blue steel arcs designed to symbolize the trajectory of bouncing balls.
 Visitors are welcome to bring their own basketballs to make the piece interactive.
 Who wouldn’t want to shoot some hoops in this environment?
 Just be careful chasing after those rebounds.

 Throughout 100 Acres Park is a series of oddly-shaped benches known as Bench Around the Lake.
 This piece is conceptualized as one super-long bench that comes out of the ground in random places and then goes back underground.

 Team Building (Align) consists of two 30-foot-wide metal rings.
 The amazing thing about this piece is that it was designed so that the shadows from these two rings perfectly overlap only at noon on the summer solstice.
 I can’t imagine how much work must have gone into getting these rings into their precise positions.

-Even the swings and tables at 100 Acres are part of the art.
+Even the swings and tables at 100 Acres Park are part of the art.
 The artists from Swedish group Visiondivision created this pavilion almost entirely out of a single 100-foot-tall Indiana tulip tree.